Chrisp1993/Portfolio/README.md

 # Portfolio

 ## About
 My portfolio includes an updated version of my recent work.
-Weather-i is a collaborative project with 2 other devs that includes a weather api that allows you to enter the  the A that includes collaborative work with other devs and an individual project.
+Weather-i is a collaborative project with 2 other devs; Run Buddy is a individual project of a mock fitness website.

 # Projects